Join us for Screening Days November 2021 – a hybrid event running at Broadway Cinema, Nottingham and online!

 - Digital attendance costs (e.g. mobile data package, WiFi upgrade) up to £35

-In addition, your regional Film Hub may be able to help in the form of bursaries for members .
-You can find your local film hub on the BFI website.
-If your organisation is not yet a Hub member, you can register for free.
+Your regional Film Hub may be able to help in the form of bursaries for members (see links below).
+If your organisation is not yet a Hub member, it is usually easy to register quickly and it’s free.

 Why do you run Screening Days?

 Good question!
 We produce Screening Days for a few key reasons, best summarised as: ‘To help UK cinemas better serve all their possible audiences’.
 We focus the events on screenings and discussion because:

 - We want cinemas across the UK to be able to make informed decisions about the films they programme, so audiences can see the best titles from around the world.
 That’s hard if you haven’t actually been able to watch the films and can’t afford to rely on expensive festival trips or distributor marketing materials.

 - We think independent cinemas are best when their programming stands out.
 Screening Days aims to support ambition in cinema programming .

 - We want to have useful conversations about what it’ll take to build a stronger independent cinema sector.
 Gathering people in the sector together helps us identify common problems and find ways to solve them.

 - We also want to support independent distributors by helping their films find an audience in independent cinemas.

 What do we want to achieve?

 - Cinemas more regularly choosing films in our programme of independent British and world cinema titles and expanding the types of films they show.